Sudhanshu1304/2048_BOT/README.md

  ***

- Here In Above Image 8 Basically  Means That the Algo is Has Computed  The Best Possible Move After Looking in at 8th Best Possible Game Outcome.
+ Here In Above Image 8 Basically  Means That the Algo Has Computed  The Best Possible Move After Looking at the Game State which is 8 Gen Ahead of The Present Game State.

  * Though We are Looking Into The Future of The of Particular Game State State Still there is Always Uncertainty in the Perfect Move Calculation